North Somerset Council

 Sam Hayward: Sam is responsible for the healthcare public health and harm risk reduction functions of the team.
 This includes close working with partners on the ICS footprint, as well as leadership on drug and alcohol services, and smoking cessation support.

-Andy Cross: Andy’s role combines health protection responsibilities with oversight of regulatory services work (including food and safety, environmental protection, private housing, and trading standards).
+Andy Cross: Andy’s role combines health protection responsibilities with oversight of the regulatory services (food and commercial safety, environmental protection, licensing, and trading standards teams) and our community safety team.
 Andy works closely with colleagues at UKHSA, and leads the team’s contributions to emergency planning through the LRF and other forum’s.

 Our vision and principles

-The North Somerset Health and Wellbeing Strategy 2021-2024 sets out our vision, shared ambitions, principles, and the actions we will take over the next three years to improve health and wellbeing and to reduce health inequalities across North Somerset.
-The vision is for people to be enabled to optimise their health and wellbeing and to lead long, happy and productive lives in thriving communities, building on their strengths in a way that reduces inequalities in health.
+The North Somerset Health and Wellbeing Strategy 2025-2028 sets out our vision, shared ambitions, principles, and the actions we will take to improve health and wellbeing and to reduce health inequalities across North Somerset.
+The vision set is to work together to ensure equality of opportunity for everyone in North Somerset to start, grow up, live, work, age and die well and to enjoy good wellbeing and health.

-Underpinning the work to achieve our vision are our principles, we:
+Underpinning the work to achieve our vision are the following principles that guide partnership work:

 Training opportunities

 Public health registrars at all stages of their training are welcome.
-Currently, the Director acts as the Specialty Tutor, with the Consultants as Educational Supervisors.
-Others in the team, provide clinical and project supervision.
+The Director of Public Health and all three consultants are Educational Supervisors, with Andrew Cross as the Speciality Tutor.
+Others in the team, provide project supervision and training.

 There are considerable opportunities to work not just on the more traditional public health training topics, but with staff elsewhere in the Council, especially concerning environmental health, food safety, community safety, trading standards, children’s services and adult services.
 There are also opportunities to learn about Council governance systems and decision-making - which is crucial to the delivery of population-level health improvement interventions and the development and implementation of strategy.